leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 ### Using `application/octet-stream` for WebDevice directories

-`application/octet-stream` is a MIME type used to indicate that a file is binary data.
-It tells the server and client to treat the file as raw bytes, rather than interpreting it as text or any specific format.
-This is important for files like images or videos, ensuring they are delivered correctly without being changed.
+`application/octet-stream` is a MIME type used to indicate that a file is binary data, instructing the server and client to treat the file as raw bytes instead of interpreting it as text or any other format.

-In CheerpX, **you must use this MIME type for WebDevice directories** to handle files properly as binary data, preventing issues with images, scripts, and other non-text files.
+In CheerpX, **make sure to apply the `application/octet-stream` MIME type** to WebDevice directories to handle files correctly as binary data, preventing issues with images, scripts, and other non-text files.

 **Creating the Webdevice:**